giantswarm/cert-manager-app/README.md

  cert-manager: 0.9.0
 ```

 If the command returns a version of `cert-manager`, then it is pre-installed.
-If nothing is returned, the app is optional.
+If nothing is returned, the App is optional.

-#### optional app
+#### optional App

-If the app is optional, it can now be upgraded to `v2.0.2` (the latest version, which fixes some minor bugs present in `2.0.0` and `2.0.1`) via Happa or the API.
+If the App is optional, it can now be upgraded to `v2.0.2` via Happa or the API. `v2.0.2` is preferred as it fixes some minor bugs present in `2.0.0` and `2.0.1`.

 #### pre-installed

-If the app is part of a Giant Swarm Release, the cluster should now be upgraded via Happa or the API.
-Currently, this only applies to AWS clusters after `v10.0.0`.
+If the App is part of a Giant Swarm Release, the cluster should now be upgraded via Happa or the API.
+Currently, this only applies to AWS clusters using Release `v10.0.0` or later.

 5: Allow the Chart to be reconciled again.